Cruz, Maria Elena PhD

 - Bachelor of Arts, Univ Of Cal-Berkeley, California, United States, 2004

-As a first generation, Huichol (indigenous Mexican) woman born in Northern California, Maria is the first person her family to graduate from college and the first to receive a Ph.D.
+Dr. Cruz is a decendent of the Wixáritari (Huichol indigenous Mexican Nation) who was born in Northern California.
+Dr. Cruz is the first person in her family to graduate from college and the first to receive a Ph.D.
 She graduated from U.C.
 Berkeley in 2004, and majored in English with an emphasis on Twentieth Century Literature (from Modern to Contemporary) Anglophone and Multicultural Studies with honors.
 Maria received her Masters in Social Cultural Anthropology at the University of Texas Austin in 2007 and her PhD. from the same department in 2013.
 As a doctoral student, Maria was awarded the National Science Foundation Award for three years.
 Maria is a socio-cultural anthropologist specializing in Indigenous studies with an emphasis on Mexican American and Latina/o (im)migration policy and law in the U.S. – Mexico borderlands.
-Her research interests align closely with her teaching experience, which includes teaching undergraduate courses at the University of Texas at Austin for two years in the areas of Anthropology, History, Mexican American Studies, and Indigenous Studies Program.
-Maria also taught Indigenous and Mexican American History at San Jose State University, CA. Currently, she is the Assistant Director to the McNair Scholars Program, which helps first generation, low income and underrepresented students develop undergraduate research and continue on to PhD programs across the nation.
+Her research interests align closely with her teaching experience, which includes teaching undergraduate courses at the University of Texas at Austin in the areas of Anthropology, History, Mexican American Studies (CMAS), and Indigenous Studies Program.
+Maria also taught Indigenous and Mexican American History (MAS) at San Jose State University, CA. Currently, Dr. Cruz is an ajunct professor teaching MAS 130, Space, Race and Place: Gentrification in Silicon Valley."
+(2016-2017) Dr. Cruz is also the Assistant Director to the McNair Scholars Program, which helps first generation, low income and underrepresented students develop undergraduate research and continue on to PhD programs across the nation.